had2020/QR-coder/README.md

 Install pip requirements.txt
 Then run main.py to host the website
-To export exe use pyinstaller main.py pyinstaller --name myflaskapp --onefile app.py
+To export exe use pyinstaller main.py or pyinstaller --name myflaskapp --onefile main.py